Tool guide

 Suggested screenshots

-• Capture the calculator with 3.3 oz prefilled and 97.6 mL visible as the main result.
+• Capture the default state with 3.3 oz entered and 97.6 mL shown beside it.

 Before you publish or share it